todiadiyatmo/wp-ffpc/readme.txt

 = How can I contribute? =
 In order to make contributions a lot easier, I've moved the plugin development to [GitHub](https://github.com/petermolnar/wp-ffpc "GitHub"), feel free to fork and put shiny, new things in it and get in touch with me [hello@petermolnar.eu](mailto:hello@petermolnar.eu "hello@petermolnar.eu") when you have it ready.

+= Where can I turn for support? =
+I provide support for the plugin as best as I can, but it comes without guarantee.
+Please post feature requests to [WP-FFPC feature request topic](http://wordpress.org/support/topic/feature-requests-14 "WP-FFPC feature request topic") and any questions on the forum.

 == Screenshots ==

 1. settings screen, cache type and basic settings